tess-phillips/tess-phillips/README.md

 <h3 align="center">A passionate developer</h3>

 - 🔭 I’m currently working on **Founders and Coders software development bootcamp**
 - 🌱 I’m currently learning **Web development fundamentals, front and back-end development, workflows, databases....**
 - 👨‍💻 My resume and all of my projects are available at [https://tess-phillips.github.io/showcase/](https://tess-phillips.github.io/showcase/)
 - 📫 How to reach me: tess.phillips@me.com
 - 😄 My pronouns are (she/her)

 <h3 align="left">About:</h3>
-- 👯I'm a passionate and curious learner who thrives in collaborative environments where I can contribute my skills and learn from others.
+- 👯 I'm a passionate and curious learner who thrives in collaborative environments where I can contribute my skills and learn from others.

 - ✨ I believe in the power of technology to create positive change.